Always the Fight Ministries: Displaying compassion for those fighting mental illness, addiction, or abuse. (c)2019 Nancy

 Let’s reword it!

 Leaving the phrase, “We cannot always change what happens to us but we can control our reactions” in this original form is almost like accusing trauma survivors of failure.
-The struggle may last a lifetime when a soul and mind have been assaulted by trauma.
+In reality, the struggle in various intensities may last a lifetime once a heart, soul, and mind have been assaulted by trauma.

 Let’s revamp it to, “We cannot always change what happens to us but we can learn how to address our reactions.”